mbaumer/us_hep_funding/docs/_states/MD.md

 <a name="MD-01"></a>
 [Back to top](#top)
 ## MD-01 -- Rep. Andy Harris (R)
+### Committees
+Andy Harris is the #21 Republican on the House Committee on Appropriations

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016